You must have a permit if your filming will interfere with pedestrian or vehicular traffic.

 - If you do not have a road closure, all moving vehicles must follow the posted speed limits and other traffic regulations unless directed otherwise by a Paid Duty Officer.

-- Intermittent traffic stoppages cannot be more than three to five minutes, unless otherwise stated and must be supervised by a Paid Duty Officer.
+- Intermittent traffic stoppages cannot be more than three to five minutes, unless otherwise approved by the film office and must be supervised by a Paid Duty Officer.

 - All trucks must use the City’s Truck Routes.